Coroplast and Corrugated Plastic Sheets

 It has been used in the construction industry and has replaced Luan plywood in some applications.
 In hurricane country, corrugated plastic sheets help protect windows while still allowing light through.
 Since it does not splinter or shatter it is quite a safe material.

-Guinae pig enthusiasts have embraced corrugated plastics as inner liners for cages!
+Guinea pig enthusiasts have embraced corrugated plastics as inner liners for cages!
+Coroplast is waterproof and not toxic.
+Here is one example of a Nice Guinea pig run.

 Because it can be folded and fastened using specialized tape, boatbuilders have been exploring its use.I have a page with some fun folding boats made from coroplast